clearpathrobotics/colcon-distro/README.md

 distributions = [ 'noetic' ]
 ```

-You can also specify augmented package- and repository descriptor metadata to include, with:
+You can also specify package- and repository descriptor metadata to include, with:

 ```
 [cache]